Virtua Fighter 2: Arcade version

-In Japan, Game Machine listed Virtua Fighter 2 on their January 1, 1995 issue as being the most-successful arcade game of the month.
-It went on to become Japan's highest-grossing arcade game for two years in a row, in 1995 and 1996.
-In the United States, the game also generated high earnings upon release, and went on to become one of America's top ten best-selling arcade video games of 1995.
+In Japan, Game Machine listed Virtua Fighter 2 as the most successful arcade game of December 1994.
+It went on to become Japan's highest-grossing arcade game in 1995 and 1996.
+In the United States, the game also generated high earnings upon release, and went on to become one of the top ten best-selling arcade video games in the country in 1995.
 As of 1996, over 40,000 arcade units were sold worldwide.
 Virtua Fighter and Virtua Fighter 2 became Sega's best-selling arcade games of all time, surpassing Out Run (1986).

 Virtua Fighter 2 was critically acclaimed upon release.
 It used the Sega Model 2 arcade hardware to run the game at 60 frames per second at a high resolution with no slowdown (by comparison, the original Virtua Fighter ran at 30 frames per second).
-Computer and Video Games gave the arcade game a positive review, praising the "stunning visuals" as "quite possibly the best graphics ever seen in a fully-playable arcade title," the "quality of the animation" where "you can certainly feel each blow when they connect and the character reels back" and the "more accessible" combos which "opens up the opportunity for a number of new sequences."
+Computer and Video Games gave the arcade game a positive review, praising the "stunning visuals" as "quite possibly the best graphics ever seen in a fully-playable arcade title", the "quality of the animation" where "you can certainly feel each blow when they connect and the character reels back" and the "more accessible" combos which "opens up the opportunity for a number of new sequences."
 The magazine later called it "the greatest arcade game ever made" in December 1995.